Tumiz/py3d/README.md

 ## py3d

-**py3d** is one of the **scenario** libraries.
-It is a python 3d computational geometry library, which can deal with points, lines, planes and 3d meshes in batches.
+**py3d** is a pure and lightweight python library of 3d data structures and functions, which can deal with points, lines, planes and 3d meshes in batches, and also visualize them.
+All the actions can be done in a jupyter notebook.

-It is under development and unstable currently.
-But it is designed to be simple, stable and customizable:

-* simple means api will be less than usual and progressive
-* stable means it will have less dependeces and modules, and it will be fully tested
-* customizable means it will be a libaray rather than an application, it only provide data structures and functions handling basic geometry concepts

 Now supported features includes: